ContextPilot: Fast Long-Context Inference via Context Reuse: Evaluation

 \mypar{Multi-session RAG} We evaluate multi-session RAG on QASPER, MultihopRAG, and NarrativeQA using three models—Qwen3-4B-Instruct-2507, Qwen3-32B, and Llama3.3-70B-Instruct—on H100 GPUs with top-$k{=}15$.

-\autoref{tab:multi-session} reports F1 scores and prefill throughput. \textsc{RAGBoost} delivers up to 3.08×, 2.05×, and 2.25× speedups over LMCache, RadixCache, and CacheBlend on MultihopRAG, and 1.18–1.59× gains on NarrativeQA and QASPER.
-These gains arise from context reordering that maximizes prefix overlap, improving cache hits and reducing redundant computation.
-In contrast, LMCache and RadixCache depend on exact prefix matching, causing recomputation even for overlapping content, while LMCache also incurs high CPU offloading costs for long contexts.
+\autoref{tab:multi-session} reports F1 scores and prefill throughput. \textsc{ContextPilot} delivers up to 3.08×, 2.05×, and 2.13× speedups over LMCache, RadixCache, and CacheBlend on MultihopRAG, and 1.3–1.6× gains on NarrativeQA and QASPER, by aligning contexts with the prefix cache to maximize overlap.
+In contrast, LMCache and RadixCache depend on exact prefix matching, causing recomputation even for overlapping content, while LMCache also incurs high CPU offloading costs for long contexts. \textsc{ContextPilot} also maintains or improves accuracy via order annotations (e.g., 60.4$\to$64.4 on MultihopRAG with Qwen3-32B), while CacheBlend degrades sharply (F1 drops to 11.3 on NarrativeQA with Qwen3-4B) due to approximate KV matching disrupting coherence.